SquadGamez/SquadGames/readme.md

 # 🎮 SquadGames

-Get the ultimate **Euro Truck Simulator 2** game package loaded with top maps, mods, and everything you need for the best driving experience!
+Get the ultimate **Euro Truck Simulator 2 games for Tanzania** and other most **popular games** package loaded with top maps, mods, and everything you need for the best driving experience!

 ## 🚀 Live Demo